 To celebrate the end of term Sam invites lots of his class-mates round for a party, and they are all in the Games Room.
 As they walk around talking to each other, eating sandwiches and cakes and playing games, as they look up or down they will see posters of lots of different people and things, but when they look at each other, behind the person they are looking at they will always see only a poster of a footballer in a blue shirt.

-The same is true of the Sun and the Earth and Moon and the other planets and their moons.
+The same is true of the Sun and the Earth and Moon and the other planets.
 We can imagine the Earth (shown in blue) as being in or at any rate near the middle of the Celestial Sphere: whichever direction we look in from the Earth we shall see lots of stars.
-But if we look in the direction of the Sun or Moon or any of the other planets or their moons, behind what we see will always be the celestial equivalent of a footballer in a blue shirt.
+But if we look in the direction of the Sun or Moon or any of the other planets, behind what we see will always be the celestial equivalent of a footballer in a blue shirt.

-The constellations which lie on the ecliptic make up the zodiac.This picture shows just the Earth (in blue) the Sun (in yellow) and Mars (in red).
+The constellations which lie on the ecliptic make up the Zodiac, from the Greek word for circle of animals, because the Greeks had given them all the names of animals, although today we use the Roman names some of which are not animals.This picture shows just the Earth (in blue) the Sun (in yellow) and Mars (in red).

 The Sun must be on the ecliptic, and the Moon and Planets must be on or very close to it, so if you visualise the path that the Sun takes through the sky during the day the Moon and planets must follow the same path at night.

-Because of the tilt of the axis of the Earth the ecliptic is not the same as the Celestial Equator.
+Because of the tilt of the axis of the Earth the Ecliptic is not the same as the Celestial Equator, the part of the sky immediately above the Earth's Equator.